nrs-org/novelslop/content/vol_01/chap_03.typ

   "I’m going now."

   Mona put on her outdoor shoes.
 Inside, she saw a little cherry blossom flower, an icon of springtime in Japan.
-It must have sneaked in while her mom left for work earlier.
+It must have sneaked in the house while her mom left for work earlier.
 This one, unlike the usual image of cherry blossoms on the Internet, had just four petals, which reminded Mona of the shape of the lucky four-leaf clover.

-  With her feet fit in her outdoor shoes, Mona officially took her first steps of her high school life.
+  With her feet fitting perfectly into her outdoor shoes, Mona officially took her first steps of her high school life.

   "Have a good day!"